Drupal - Basic: Tables in Drupal

 Pasting tables from Word or Excel

-You can also copy some cells from an Excel spreadsheet and paste it right into the WYSIWYG or you can insert a table, highlight all the cells and then paste.
-Here is how they look in the WYSIWYG, but they don’t look different in the actual page.
+You can also copy some cells from a Word table or an Excel spreadsheet and paste it right into the WYSIWYG or you can insert a table, highlight all the cells and then paste.
+Here is how they look in the WYSIWYG.

-If you need to edit the table properties to, say, add a header row, you can right click to see what things you can do.
-You can add cells, rows, columns just by hovering over the triangle on the right to see more options.
-You can go into the table properties to add header row or header column
+If you need to edit the table to, say, add a header row, you can click the icons to see what things you can do.
+You can add cells, rows, columns.
+You can add header row or header column by interacting with the correct icon.

 The rest of the things you can do is very similar to what you are used to with a typical WYSIWYG such as bold, italics, text alignment, and bullet points.